hretief/OIIE/docs/FederationId/federation-guid-guideline.md

 1. **The iModel assigns the FederationGuid.** No other system creates or overrides it.
    It is born in ENG and travels outbound through every system.

-2. **Every SyncSegments BOD must include the FederationGuid.** It is a required field, not optional.
-The ENG Engine includes it from the iModel; the ALIM Engine preserves it when republishing approved segments.
+2. **Every SyncSegments BOD must include the FederationGuid AND the full ENG composite key** (iModelId, ECInstanceId, CodeValue).
+These are required fields, not optional.
+The ENG Engine includes them from the iModel; the ALIM Engine preserves them when republishing.

 3. **Every participant registers its native key against the FederationGuid as the CIRID.**
    Use the ws-CIR `ProcessRegistry` operation with the CIRID field set to the FederationGuid.
    The CIR stores it as-is.

+4. **ALIM registers the ENG composite key on behalf of ENG.** The ENG Engine doesn't interact with the CIR directly.
+ALIM receives the full segment data and registers both the ENG key (im-9340-mech::44732::TIC-106 as ENG-IMODEL) and its own key (LOC-000001 as FUNCTIONAL-LOC).

-4. **Registration order doesn't matter.** Any participant can register at any time.
+5. **Registration order doesn't matter.** Any participant can register at any time.
 The CIR links entries by CIRID regardless of which system registered first.

-5. **A new physical asset gets a new FederationGuid.** Replacing TIC-106 with TIC-107 means two different FederationGuids.
-The functional location (LOC-000001) may stay the same, but the CIRID changes because the physical thing changed.
+6. **A new physical asset gets a new FederationGuid.** Replacing TIC-106 with TIC-107 means two different FederationGuids, even if they're in the same iModel.
+The functional location may stay the same, but the CIRID changes because the physical thing changed.

-6. **The FederationGuid is immutable.** Never change it, even if the element is modified, renamed, moved, or exported.
-The GUID identifies the physical thing across its entire lifecycle.
+7. **The FederationGuid is immutable.** Never change it, even if the element is modified, renamed, moved, or exported.

-7. **Use the FederationGuid for cross-system resolution.** Any system holding a FederationGuid can query the CIR to discover every other system's identifier for the same asset, or resolve it directly against the iTwin platform to access the engineering model.
+8. **The ENG composite key enables direct iModel navigation.** Any system holding the composite key (from the CIR) can open the exact iModel and navigate to the exact element to see 3D geometry, specifications, and change history.

+9. **Cross-iModel elements get separate FederationGuids.** An instrument (in the Mechanical iModel) and its mounting bracket (in the Structural iModel) are different physical things.
+   They get different FederationGuids and different CIR entries, even if they share a location.

 ---